Violeta Parra: Return to South America

+Music

-"Gracias a la Vida"
+"Gracias a la vida"

-Parra composed "Gracias a la Vida" in La Paz in 1966.
-In 1971 the song was popularized throughout Latin America by Mercedes Sosa, and later in Brazil by Elis Regina and in the US by Joan Baez.
+Parra composed "Gracias a la vida" in La Paz, Bolivia in 1966.
+In 1971 the song was popularized throughout Latin America by Mercedes Sosa in her album, Homenaje a Violeta Parra, and later in Brazil by Elis Regina and in the US by Joan Baez.
 It remains one of the most covered Latin American songs in history.
 Other covers of the folk anthem include the Italian guitar-vocal solo of Adriana Mezzadri and La Oreja de Van Gogh at the 2005 Viña del Mar International Song Festival.
 It has been treated by classically trained musicians such as in the fully orchestrated rendition by conservatory-trained Alberto Cortez.
 The song was re-recorded by several Latin artists, Canadian Michael Bublé to gather funds for the Chilean people affected by the earthquake in Chile, February 2010, and American singer-songwriter Kacey Musgraves from her fifth studio album Star-Crossed.

 It opens with a very common shift between A minor and E major chords, then it goes to G7-C/C7 before returning to the Am/E motif.
 "Gracias a la vida" was written and recorded in 1964–65, following Parra's separation from her long-term partner.
 It was released in Las Últimas Composiciones (1966), the last album Parra published before taking her life in 1967.

 Parra's lyrics are ambiguous at first: the song may be read as a romantic celebration of life and individual experience, but the circumstances surrounding the song suggest that Parra also intended the song as a sort of suicide note, thanking life for all it has given her.
 It may be read as ironic, pointing out that a life full of good health, opportunity and worldly experience may not offer any consolation to grief and the contradictory nature of the human condition.